 While the adaptive system gives us a picture of a complex balancing act between components, the innate system provides perhaps an even more confounding myriad of interactions.
 These interactions are principally governed by a wide array of pattern-recognition receptors (PRRs), most notably toll-like receptors (TLRs), which respond to a variety of molecular stimuli (Blasius & Beutler, 2010).
 Receptors along the surface of cells such as TLR1, TLR2, TLR4, etc., are able to detect various pathogen-associated molecular patterns (PAMPs) and damage-associated molecular patterns (DAMPS) such as lipopeptides, peptidoglycan, etc., from various pathogens and self, while receptors expressed on the endosome detect nucleic acids shed by both self and invaders (Kumar et al., 2009), (Roh & Sohn, 2018).
 These receptors when activated induce production of pro-inflammatory cytokines and interferons, in turn activating the wider immune inflammatory response.
-Theofilopoulos et al (2017) suggests an autoimmune pathogenesis wherein self nucleic acids which are contained in neutrophil extracellular traps and microparticles from dead cells may gain access to the endolysosomal compartments of dendritic cells (DCs) and/or B cells, engaging TLRs and upregulating expression of MHC and the engagement of autoreactive T cells.
+Theofilopoulos et al (2017) suggest an autoimmune pathogenesis wherein self nucleic acids which are contained in neutrophil extracellular traps and microparticles from dead cells may gain access to the endolysosomal compartments of dendritic cells (DCs) and/or B cells, engaging TLRs and upregulating expression of MHC and the engagement of autoreactive T cells.
 This would lead to a feedback loop where autoantibodies are interacting with the DC receptor FcR then amplify and sustain the response.
 This activation by the innate immune system through an array of PRRs which may be erroneously activated by self DNA or RNA is thought to promote systemic autoimmunity as seen in many autoimmune diseases (e.g. Rheumatoid Arthritis, Sjögren’s syndrome, psoriasis, etc.) (Theofilopoulos et al., 2011).

 Additionally, growing research points to the microbiota living on and within the body as having a critical regulatory role for the immune system (Honda & Littman, 2016).
 For example, experiments in mice and rats with strains of Clostridia have shown that the bacteria strongly induce Treg cells in the colon, preferentially enhancing the accumulation of those which express the RORγt receptor, and facilitate the expression of IL-10 and CTLA-4 (Atarashi et al., 2011).
 Introduction of 17 strands of these Clostridia also reduced the severity of graft-versus-host disease in mouse models (Mathewson et al., 2016).
-These sorts of regulatory processes demonstrate that the biota of healthy individuals maintain a homeostasis with the immune system, and so it follows that a bacterial dysbiosis may have a role in the pathogenesis of certain autoimmune diseases (Ruff & Kriegel, 2015).
+These sorts of regulatory processes demonstrate that the biota of healthy individuals maintains a homeostasis with the immune system, and so it follows that a bacterial dysbiosis may have a role in the pathogenesis of certain autoimmune diseases (Ruff & Kriegel, 2015).

 Glaucoma shares several characteristics with the autoimmune disease rheumatoid arthritis (RA), and patients with glaucoma often also suffer from RA (Geyer & Levo, 2020).
 In particular, heat shock proteins (HSPs) have previously been demonstrated to be an apparent link between the microbiota regulation and the autoimmune pathology of RA (van Eden et al., 2019).
 Antibodies to HSP have been seen in both glaucoma patients and animal models (Joachim et al., 2007), and it has been observed that following transient elevation of IOP, expression of HSP is induced within retinal ganglion, which subsequently initiates HSP-specific T-cell infiltration into the retina and leads to aggressive glaucomatous neurodegeneration (Chen et al., 2018).
 It is unclear whether all or most types are due to an autoimmune pathology, but there is considerable evidence that at least a subtype of the disease may be autoimmune in nature (Wakefield & Wildner, 2020).